nikmd23/pwa-gazette/_posts/2017-07-17-1-Kickoff-and-Specs.md

 ---
 layout: post
-title: PWA Gazette #1: Kickoff and Specs
+title: "Issue #1: Kickoff and Specs"
 published: true
 ---

-# PWA Gazette #1: Kickoff and Specs
+# Issue #1: Kickoff and Specs

 Welcome to the PWA Gazette, your semi-regular-ish email newsletter devoted to Progressive Web App news and updates.
 Feel free to forward this to friends, who can [subscribe on the website](http://pwagazette.com/) for future updates.